 Frequency of Updates:Annually

-PPC's Tax Planning for S Corporations explains the tax consequences of electing and maintaining S status, operating the S corporation, and terminating the S election.
+PPC's Tax Planning Guide — S Corporations explains the tax consequences of electing and maintaining S status, operating the S corporation, and terminating the S election.
 It covers other tax issues, too, such as reorganizing the corporation, maintaining a QSub subsidiary, redeeming S stock, or liquidating the S corporation.

 The Guide also addresses owner issues, such as maximizing the shareholder's basis in stock and debt, making distributions in the most tax-efficient manner, and estate planning for S shareholders.